• Home

 Appraiser Toolbox

 Through strategic alignment with OpenAI, Harbor gains access to a level of engineering and AI design previously unavailable to the housing sector.
-These aren’t off-the-shelf solutions—they’re purpose-built tools forged through direct collaboration with one of the world’s leading AI research labs.
+These aren’t off-the-shelf solutions, they’re purpose-built tools forged through direct collaboration with one of the world’s leading AI research labs.
 Whether it’s natural language processing for real-time field data capture, vision systems that detect risk factors invisible to the naked eye, or predictive models that evolve with the market, Harbor integrates these technologies at the core of its daily operations.
 Every device, every data stream, and every insight is enhanced by cutting-edge AI designed for one mission: total housing system oversight.
+Harbor will unveil never before seen inspection tools.

 Black wireless router with upload cloud icon on beige background.